AP Exclusive: Undercover spy exposed in NYC was 1 of many

 “Here there wasn’t even a name of one human,” he said.

-When Masri turned down the position on APOL’s board, the representative who’d contacted him — a man who called himself Cristian Ortega — pressed Masri to see him in London anyway.
+When Masri turned down the position on APOL’s board, the representative who’d contacted him — a man who called himself Cristian Ortega — pressed Masri to see him in London anyways.

 “I would consider it a privilege to have a chance to meet you in person for a friendly chat,” Ortega said in a Jan.
 7 email.
 “No strings attached of course.”